Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/088_Merge_Sorted_Array.md

 You may assume that nums1 has enough space (size that is greater or equal to m + n) to hold additional elements from nums2.
 The number of elements initialized in nums1 and nums2 are m and n respectively.

 # Solution
 __You need confirm with interviewer that m + n is within integer range.__

+Note the in below code we merge backwards from i = m + n + 1 to i = 0, not merge forwards from i = 0 to i = m + n + 1.
+The reason is that former will not override the numbers in nums1 we have not allocate.

 ```cpp
 class Solution {